 - We are in the process of constructing a building that will serve as a community health center and school for three villages in the Katanga province.
-We expect to begin offering services in September of 2016.
+We are launching a crowdfunding campaign to raise $25,000 to complete the structure.

 - Pamoja’s women’s health program provided 300 sterile birthing kits to pregnant women who otherwise would have no access to sanitary means in childbirth.

 - 2,100 anti-malaria bed nets were distributed to the citizens of Katebi, Nzilo and Kazembe, effectively protecting 2/3 of the population from the endemic disease.

 - 140 kg of children’s nutritional supplements supplied through the Sprinkles Global Health Initiative have been distributed since 2006.

 - 700 LifeStraw® family water filtration units distributed in 2010-2011.
 Each has a capacity to purify over 18,000 litres of contaminated water which is common in the region.
 These devices work against common waterborne bacteria such as Salmonella, Shigella, Enterococcus and Staphylococcu.
 Of the 65% of the population that live in rural areas in DRC, only 28% (2008) have access to improved drinking water sources.